ono7/dotfiles2/.info/terraform.md

 language features are there to make defining resources more flexible and convinient.

+the order of the resources and files are generally not important, terraform considers implicit and explicit relationships between resources when determining an order of the operation.

 ```bash
 <block type> "<block label>" "<block label>" {
   # block body